 Where our monitoring or enquiries identify non-compliance, we have a range of tools available to deliver a timely, effective and proportionate response.
 We may undertake further inquiry or expect the participant to adjust its compliance, and we may follow up to ensure that this is done.
 In some cases notices, warnings, directions or enforceable undertakings may be appropriate.
-Further or serious non-compliance might result in stronger action, such as suspension or removal of licenses or other enforcement action.
+Further or serious non-compliance might result in stronger action, such as suspension or removal of licences or other enforcement action.